GemberPHP/event-sourcing/docs/usage/use-cases.md

 }
 ```

-To trigger these behavioral methods from your application, use command handlers.
-See [Command handlers](/docs/usage/command-handlers.mders.md) for details on how to set up command handling.
+> **Note:** To trigger these behavioral methods from your application, use command handlers.
+See [Command handlers](/docs/usage/command-handlers.md) for details on how to set up command handling.

 ### Event subscribers and state management